udacity/ud867/README.md

-# ud867: Building Android and Java with Gradle
+# ud867: Building Android and Java with Gradle (Name TBD)

-Welcome to the demos and exercises accompaining ud867 at Udacity!
+Welcome to the demos and exercises accompanying ud867 at Udacity!

 Each directory contains a README.md or solution.gradle that will explain either the concept being explored or the exercise at hand.
 For each exercise, hints